canonical/lxd/specs/rest-api.md

 Input (run bash):

     {
-        'command': ["/bin/bash"],       # Command and arguments
+        "command": ["/bin/bash"],       # Command and arguments
-        'environment': {},              # Optional extra environment variables to set 'wait-for-websocket': false,    # Whether to wait for a connection before starting the process 'interactive': true             # Whether to allocate a pts device instead of PIPEs }
+        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "interactive": true             # Whether to allocate a pts device instead of PIPEs }

 `wait-for-websocket` indicates whether the operation should block and wait for a websocket connection to start (so that users can pass stdin and read stdout), or simply run to completion with /dev/null as stdin and stdout.

-When the exec command finishes, its exit status is available from the operation's metadata:

-    {
-        'return': 0
-    }

 If interactive is set to true, a single websocket is returned and is mapped to a pts device for stdin, stdout and stderr of the execed process.